mporto1994/ReactTest-Camerite/README.md

 ## About the project

-On the image bellow, you can see a design made for this features:
+On the image bellow, you can see a design made for these features:

 ![App Layout Sample](./sample.png)